I. STATEMENT OF STANDARD

 IV.
 COURSE WITHDRAWAL

-Students are strongly advised to consult with their academic advisor and instructor before they withdraw any courses.
+Students are strongly advised to consult with their academic advisor and instructor before they withdraw from any courses.
 A student may not use the drop with a grade of “W” option to avoid charges of academic dishonesty or after the instructor has officially submitted the final grade.

-Prior to the end of the twelfth week of fall or spring term, a "W" will be assigned upon the student’s online request.
+Prior to the end of the eleventh week of fall or spring term, a "W" will be assigned upon the student’s online request.
 Students are strongly advised to consult with their academic advisor and instructor before they withdraw from any courses.
 In processing the request, the student, course instructor, advisor and the home program or department head will be notified via e-mail.

-After the twelfth week and up to the last official class day of fall or spring term, a “W” will be assigned only with the approval and written signatures of the student, course instructor, the home program or department head, and the dean from the student’s home college.
+After the eleventh week and up to the last official class day of fall or spring term, a “W” will be assigned only with the approval and written signatures of the student, course instructor, the home program or department head, and the dean from the student’s home college.
 For a student whose program is housed outside the college structure, the approval of the director or director’s designee of the student’s academic unit is required.